-Starting school year 2018-2019, all schools nationwide are expected to be part of EskweLA BAN sa Sigarilyo, an initiative that aims to strengthen the implementation of the Department of Education’s (DepEd) tobacco control policy.
+Starting school year 2018-2019, all schools nationwide are expected to be part of EskweLA BAN sa Sigarilyo.
+It is an initiative that aims to strengthen the implementation of the Department of Education’s (DepEd) tobacco control policy.

 As the current school year draws to a close, DepEd is also culminating its EskweLA BAN sa Sigarilyo Project, a three-year project in partnership with the Tobacco-Free Kids Action Fund.
-Implemented in select schools in the cities of Pasig and Makati, and the provinces of Batangas, Bulacan, Bataan, and Pampanga, the project developed and pilot-tested implementation mechanisms aimed to build the capacity of DepEd personnel in effectively carrying out the Department’s tobacco control policy.
+The project was implemented in select schools in Pasig, Makati, Batangas, Bulacan, Bataan, and Pampanga.
+It developed and pilot-tested implementation mechanisms aimed to build the capacity of DepEd personnel in effectively carrying out the tobacco control policy.

-“The EskweLA BAN sa Sigarilyo Project ends in its pilot-testing phase, and its components will be adapted by DepEd for roll-out nationwide,” shared project director and DepEd Undersecretary for Legal Affairs Alberto Muyot.
+Project director and DepEd Undersecretary for Legal Affairs Alberto Muyot shared, “The EskweLA BAN sa Sigarilyo Project ends in its pilot-testing phase, and its components will be adapted by DepEd for roll-out nationwide.”

-Muyot is pertaining to the monitoring and reporting tools, training manuals, and school-based campaign materials which were developed by the project to support schools in their implementation of the comprehensive tobacco control policy.
+Muyot is pertaining to the monitoring and reporting tools, training manuals, and school-based campaign materials to support schools in implementing the comprehensive tobacco control policy.

 This article originally appeared on the DepEd website with minor edits made by Edukasyon.ph.